-Mom and I split a quick lunch at the pool--hamburger and hot dog along with French fries.
-Then we headed back to the cabin to rest a little before our dinner at the Qsine specialty restaurant at 6:30.
-I loved the way they had done this new venue on the Infinity.
+Mom and I split a quick lunch at the pool, then we headed back to the cabin to rest a little before our dinner at the Qsine specialty restaurant at 6:30.
+I loved this venue on the Infinity.
 It's on deck 11 and has great views of the sea.
 Since we were sailing away from Dublin, it was especially enjoyable.
 The Qsine menu is quirky and displayed on an iPad.
-There are 22 items on the menu, and you scroll through and add your choices to the "my favorites".
+There are 22 items on the menu, and you scroll through and add your choices to "my favorites."
 The server takes the iPad menu and goes over your order before turning it into the galley.
 They also have wine (glass, 1/2 bottle, or bottle) or specialty mixed drinks for sale.
 The waiter suggested we order 4-6 menu items to split for the two of us, so we picked five plus a glass of wine apiece.
 The presentation of the dishes was innovative and exciting and even better than the taste.
 I think it's more fun to dine with 4-6 people so you can try even more dishes.
 We had a shrimp dish, hot crab, tacos with guacamole we made at the table, a Chinese sampler with six different items, and spring rolls.
-Really a memorable place to dine, and unlike anything else at sea (other than on the Celebrity ships with the venue.)
+Really a memorable place to dine, and unlike anything else at sea (other than on the Celebrity ships with the venue).

 Medieval Town of Conwy in North Wales